swent-epfl/public/faq.md

 This is unprofessional, but there can be many reasons for this, and the coaches can help you work through it.
 Do not persist in suffering just out of camaraderie.

+## Why do Figma wireframes in addition to mockups?

+Wireframes are important for thinking about layout, structure, hierarchy, functionality, etc. before diving into aesthetics.
+Mockups are more detailed and have the full visual design, including colors, typography, etc.
+One can easily get bogged down into aesthetics and end up compromising on structure if they don't start with wireframes.
+And this can come back to bite them later (i.e., spend more time later than they would've if they had done the wireframes).

 ## Why is presence at the weekly Scrum ceremonies mandatory?

 This is probably the first time you get to develop software collaboratively in a large team, and this involves many challenges.